ACCO appliance: Disadvantages

+Recommendation

 Dietz et al. recommended that to avoid tipping of molar teeth, a high pull headgear can be used in conjunction with this appliance.
 As the ACCO appliance will move the crown of molar distally, headgear will act to move the molar roots distally.
 In order to avoid loss of anchorage, they also recommended to achieve "overcorrection" of the molar distalization by 2mm or more.
 Anchorage loss occurs as anterior teeth move mesially, shown by 2mm increase in overjet and also 1st molars moving mesially.
 The authors also stated that presence of 2nd molars can exacerbate the loss of anchorage.
 Therefore, addition of finger springs can be added to the 2nd molars to move them distally also.